cmiltiadis/other-than-text/MD archive version/IPYNB - Game Studies Journal Scraper (v1).md

     Ignored entries published in issues later than this inquiry:31

-## Scrape all entries for title information, and amounts of images and HTML tables
+### 2.3 Scrape all entries for title information, images & HTML tables

 ```python